ispc/ispc/README.md

     with application data structures.

   * Portability across over a decade of CPU
-    generations: ``ispc`` has targets for SSE2, SSE4, AVX, AVX2, and AVX512.
+    generations: ``ispc`` has targets for SSE2, SSE4, AVX, AVX2, and AVX512 and
+    recent Intel GPUs.

   * Portability across operating systems: Microsoft Windows, macOS, Linux, and FreeBSD are all supported